John Sipin

-John White Sipin (born August 29, 1946) is a former major league baseball player from Watsonville, California.
-He was a second baseman for the San Diego Padres.
-He also played nine seasons in Japan with the Taiyo Whales and Yomiuri Giants.
-He is of Filipino (Ilocano) and Caucasian ancestry.
+John White Sipin (born August 29, 1946) is an American former professional baseball second baseman.
+He played one season in Major League Baseball (MLB) for the San Diego Padres.
+He also played nine seasons in Nippon Professional Baseball (NPB) with the Taiyo Whales and Yomiuri Giants.

 Personal life

-John Sipin was born in Watsonville, California and is the son of Johnny Imperial Sipin, a Filipino of Ilocos origin and Ethel White, a native from Little Rock Arkansas, US.
+John Sipin was born in Watsonville, California and is the son of Johnny Imperial Sipin, a Filipino of Ilocano origin and Ethel White, a native from Little Rock, Arkansas.
 John grew up in Watsonville and went to Watsonville High School where his baseball jersey was retired in 2006.
 John is currently married to Gizelle Sipin (a local of Soquel, California) and together they have two daughters Alisha and Kamala.

 Youth career

 Sipin played for the men's softball team of the Ilocos Region (Region I) in the Palarong Pambansa, the national student's games of the Philippines, in the 1970s.
-Sipin's team dominated the games and were known as the "Marcos Boys" since the regional softball program was supported by the Marcos political family.
+Sipin's team dominated the games and were known as the "Marcos Boys" since the regional softball program was supported by the Marcos family.

 Professional career

 St. Louis Cardinals

 Sipin was selected by the St. Louis Cardinals in the 55th round of the 1965 amateur draft.
 He played four seasons in the Cardinals' minor league system, rising as high as the Triple-A Tulsa Oilers, with whom he opened the 1969 season.
-He was traded to the San Diego Padres on May 22, 1969 with Sonny Ruberto for the Padres' Jerry DaVanon and Bill Davis.
+He was traded to the San Diego Padres on May 22, 1969, with Sonny Ruberto for the Padres' Jerry DaVanon and Bill Davis.